automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aralosaurus.md

 # Aralosaurus
-## Description: Not much is known about this central Asian duck-billed dinosaur.
+## Not much is known about this central Asian duck-billed dinosaur.